tilak30/Calendar-Genie/README.md

 - `test_scheduler.py` includes offline stubs to test scheduling and replacement flows without live LLM keys.
 - `test_agent.py` exercises SmartFetcher behaviors.

-**Known issues & next steps**

-- ElevenLabs TTS may return 401 Unauthorized if `ELEVENLABS_API_KEY` is missing/invalid — add a valid key to `.env` to fix.
-- Vector RAG requires the appropriate embedding package (`llama_index.embeddings.huggingface` or similar).
-If missing, the app falls back to paragraph scoring.
-- Frontend confirmation UI can be improved: server supports `needs_confirmation` and `scheduler_details` for the UI to show confirm/cancel buttons.

-**Contributing**

-If you'd like me to commit this README change, run tests, or restart the server, tell me which action to take and I'll run it.

 ---

 Generated/updated on: 2025-11-16